Architecture

 Responsibilities:

-- Authentication (API key validation)
+- Authentication (API key validation and automatic token transformation)

-- Rate limiting (per service account)
+- Rate limiting (per service account, per endpoint)

 - Request routing